googleapis/google-cloud-python/packages/django-google-spanner/docs/api-reference.rst

 API Reference
 =============

-The following classes and methods constitute the Spanner DB API connection.
+The following classes and methods constitute the Django Spanner API.

 [this page is under construction]